-Who is Responsible for Repairing the Meter Box?
+Who is Responsible for Repairing the Utilities Meter Box?

 This is based from an article we wrote for HA Magazine dealing with the commonly debated point of 'who is responsible for repairing the meter box on my property', with further modifications as we've found more information (particularly once we learned that the Gas Act 1996 was actually a piece of New Zealand legislation!).